1. Is Lake Rescue a natural lake?

 8. I’ve lost my membership directory.
 How can I get a new one?

-You may email the LRA and we will send you an additional directory.
+You can access the directory online.
+If you require a paper copy, email the LRA and we will send you one as an email attachment.

 1. What is milfoil?